drduh/PC-Engines-APU-Router-Guide/README.md

 console=ttyS0,115200n8
 ```

 Proceed through the installer, selecting *Guided - use entire disk* as the partioning method.
-Be sure to select the SSD disk rather than the USB drive as the installation target.
+Be sure to select the SSD rather than the USB disk as the installation target.

 Select the option to store `/var`, `/tmp` and `/home` on separate partitions [if possible](https://www.debian.org/releases/stable/armel/apcs03.html.en).

-Be sure to select `/dev/sda` or equivalent SSD disk at the GRUB loader installation prompt.
+Select `/dev/sda` or equivalent SSD device as the GRUB loader target.

 # First boot